-Nathan and Hayden Ostrander at Pump It Up BBQ have been BBQing for 10 years.
+Nathan and Hayden Ostrander at Pump It Up BBQ have been barbecuing for 10 years.

 Ostrander was here last year and made a pile of ribs, he said.

-For Ostrander the temperature of the BBQ is very important.
+For Ostrander the temperature of the barbecue is very important.
 He cooks the rib for four to five hours, he said.
-He also participates in BBQs at Mason City and Kansas City as well.
+He also participates in barbecues at Mason City and Kansas City as well.

-His favorite part of a BBQ is when he hands food out to people and see their reaction when they first bite into the meat, Ostrander said.
+His favorite part of a barbecue is when he hands food out to people and see their reaction when they first bite into the meat, Ostrander said.

-Kory McIntire at TJ’s Eggheads used two large green egg looking smokers to make his ribs.
+Kory McIntire at TJ’s Eggheads used two large Green Egg smokers to make his ribs.

-McIntire has been BBQing for four years, and has been to the Charles City BBQ Challenge three times.
+McIntire has been barbecuing for four years, and has been to the Charles City BBQ Challenge three times.

-State Street BBQ came in 3rd place for Certified Judging, and Pump It BBQ and Wag’s Backwoods BBQ tied in 2nd place for Certified Judging.
+State Street BBQ came in third place for certified judging, and Pump It BBQ and Wag’s Backwoods BBQ tied in second place for certified judging.

-Three Guys BBQ came in fourth place for the Certified Judging and Quality Auto Service came in 2nd for the People’s Choice.
+Three Guys BBQ came in fourth place for the certified judging and Quality Auto Service came in second for the People’s Choice.

-During the event, two time defending champion of the previous Charles City BBQ Challenge, Black Dog BBQ provided vendor services at the whole White Water Weekend.
+During the event, two-time defending champion of the previous Charles City BBQ Challenge, Black Dog BBQ, provided vendor services at the White Water Weekend.